1.4.32 Parents with Learning Disabilities/Difficulties

 - Does the parent/carer have poor parenting experiences from their own parents as a child?

-Assessments should acknowledge that a learning disability is a lifelong condition and that parents may need long term support which will need to change and adapt as the developmental needs of a child changes as they grow.
+Assessments should acknowledge that a learning disability is a lifelong condition and that parents may need long term ongoing support which will need to change and adapt as the developmental needs of a child changes as they grow.
 Assessments must therefore consider the continued implications for the child as they develop throughout childhood, including the possibility that they may become a young carer.
 Children may exceed their parent's intellectual and social functioning at a relatively young age.
 Early identification and support are therefore essential.

 Practitioners should challenge their own negative attitudes and stereotypes (and those of others) towards people with a learning disability and their ability to be parents.
 Parents with learning difficulties can be good parents when provided with the ongoing emotional and practical support they need.